Skip to main content

 The term "sinking fund" originated in the business world and referred to a company setting revenue aside for a period of time to fund a future expense or repay a debt.3

 To determine how much money should go in your sinking fund, calculate the total amount you need for your specific goal.
-Your next step is to divide the total by the number of months you have to save.
+Your next step is to divide the total by the number of months available to save.
 Finally, make a line item in your budget, or whatever tool you use to track your money, to ensure funds consistently go into your sinking fund.

 Vacation Fund